-In August 2019 we shall celebrate the twentieth anniversary of the founding of the Wagner Society in Queensland.
+In August 2019 we celebrated the twentieth anniversary of the founding of the Wagner Society in Queensland.
 Three of our founding members recall those early days.

 Some of those who attended the first official meeting of the Wagner Society in Queensland in 1999 (photo by Jennette Johnstone)

 In 1988, my husband Alan and I came to live in Brisbane from Melbourne.
 We had been members of the long-established Wagner Society in Victoria for several years and had enjoyed the talks, films and company of fellow-Wagnerians.
 Over these first years we became involved with Brisbane’s musical life but missed our Wagner-associated company.
 As Alan was on the board of the Lyric Opera (soon-to-be Opera Queensland) and Musica Viva, and both of us were involved with the Queensland Conservatorium of Music, we met like-minded music lovers who shared their tales of attending Bayreuth Festivals and opera experiences around the world.

 Alan started hosting lunches at the Brisbane Club with all-male friends who themselves had friends who were keen on forming a Wagner Society in Brisbane.
 The first Adelaide Ring Cycle in 1998 had been enjoyed by many.
 I remember Alan saying that the only gap in plans for a new Society was ‘secretarial assistance’!
 Enter John Drew, recently returned to Brisbane from Sydney where he had been an enthusiastic member of the New South Wales Society.
 He arranged a meeting with interested people at St Lucia Golf Club – with a guest from Adelaide, Peter Bassett.